raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 ⚪️⚪️⚪️⚪️⚪️⚪️⚪️⚪️
 ```

 Consider the problem of *rotating* our square.
-There is a very elegant way to do this.
+There is an uncommon, but particularly delightful way to do this.
 First, we cut the square into four smaller squares:

 ```
 ⚪️⚪️⚪️⚪️ ⚪️⚪️⚪️⚪️